 The train ride was great (I had a single seat to myself) and a nice man put my bag overhead.
 My ticket was 21 euros for 1st class (with senior discount) which included extra legroom, comfort seat and beverage service.
 Second class was 15 euros.
 My husband taught me well.

 The train arrived about 12:40 and I caught a cab - only 10 euros - while others waited in a long line just to buy tickets on the metro.
 Unfortunately, my room was not ready but I regrouped and headed out.
 Only a few things to see and do.
 I love riding the trolleys so I rode two -- one around the old central city and one in the really old Alfama area.
+Then I walked around the area again.
+It was a spectacularly sunny day (although quite hot) and the views again from a veranda in this old section were beautiful.

 That's the Tagus River (also known as Tejo River) in view.